ChrisIngham/LearningPython/README.md

 - String manipulation
     - Finished a bulletpoint adder, so when you have copied a list of items and forgot to add bullets, this will automatically add them to whatever you have copied.
     - Also completed a pigLain translator.
+    - Zombie bot game, using the ZombieDie module (string/zombieDiceBots.py)